 - 1. In the Workspace panel, select the models and primitives you want to align. - 2.
-Open $Editor \rightarrow Precise positioning$. - 3.
+Open Editor \rightarrow Precise positioning. - 3.
 In the Primitives box, select the CAD primitive you intend to position.
-Below the Primitives box you will see the available positioning options (see Table ?? for details), which appear as buttons and vary with the type of the selected primitive.
+Below the Primitives box you will see the available positioning options (see Table 16 for details), which appear as buttons and vary with the type of the selected primitive.

-Note: Freeform is not available for precise positioning.
+Note: Freeform and Autosurface CAD primitives are not available for precise positioning.